 has been guilty of unacceptable behaviour that is serious enough to make the person unsuitable to be offered housing and, when we consider the application, we believe that the person remains unsuitable to be offered housing because of that behaviour.

-We may regard an applicant, or any member of their household as having been guilty of unacceptable behaviour if any of the following statements applies to them (this is not meant to be a complete list):
+We may regard an applicant or any member of their household as having been guilty of unacceptable behaviour if any of the following statements applies to them (this is not meant to be a complete list):

-- They have been convicted of a drug-related offence - They have been convicted of a violent criminal offence that we consider makes them a threat to the local community - They have been convicted of a sex-related offence that we consider makes them a threat to the local community - They have any other conviction which, in our opinion, makes them a threat to the local community - They have perpetrated violence, domestic violence, racial violence or harassment - They have been abusive to, attacked or threatened staff - They have a history of anti-social behaviour or are subject to an anti-social behaviour order - They have a record of unacceptable rent / mortgage arrears to local councils or other landlords / lenders (including associated court costs) - They have a record of unacceptable garage rent arrears owed to the full partner landlords of DKO (believe housing, Karbon Homes, Livin and North Star) - They have been evicted on any of the grounds in Schedule 2 to the Housing Act 1985 or any statutory amendment or re-enactment of it - They have unsatisfactory tenancy reports - They have damaged a current or previous rented home, and owe money for 'rechargeable repairs'

-They have knowingly given a false statement or given false information when applying to join our housing register
+- They have been convicted of a drug-related offence. - They have been convicted of a violent criminal offence that we consider makes them a threat to the local community. - They have been convicted of a sex-related offence that we consider makes them a threat to the local community. - They have any other conviction which, in our opinion, makes them a threat to the local community. - They have perpetrated violence, domestic violence, racial violence or harassment. - They have been abusive to, attacked or threatened staff. - They have a history of anti-social behaviour and/or are subject to a court order due to anti-social behavior. - They have a record of unacceptable rent/mortgage arrears to local councils or other landlords/lenders (including associated court costs). - They have been evicted on any of the grounds in Schedule 2 to the Housing Act 1985 or any statutory amendment or re-enactment of it. - They have unsatisfactory tenancy reports. - They have damaged a current or previous rented home, and owe money for 'rechargeable repairs'. - They have knowingly given a false statement or given false information when applying to join our housing register.